xsdk-project/ATPESC2018HandsOnLessons/_lessons/time_integrators/lesson.md

 PETSC_OPTIONS="-ts_adapt_monitor no -ts_type arkimex -ts_monitor :/dev/null -log_view " mpiexec -n 4 ./elasticity-snes -rs 2
 ```

 Try other combinations of levels of refinement and number of processes.
+Produce a small
+_scaling_ plot showing scaling of algorithms from say 1..32 mpi ranks.

+When you are done, go to `Intro->Submit A Show Your Work` using the hands-on activity
+name _Time Integrators Scalability_ and upload evidence of your completed solution.

 ### Further Reading